Rackheath Eco-town: Car-dependent transport

 The transport page of the official Rackheath eco-town website highlights the new railway station, the proposed cycle routes and the bus gates and other initiatives to reduce car dependency.
 It also notes that the government requirement to reduce single occupancy car-based transport by 50% would be a challenge.

-The development is actually just to the north of a new proposed dual carriageway, the Norwich Northern Distributor Road which has also been subject to sustained opposition which would link the new-town to Norwich International Airport and the A47 road.
+The development is just to the north of the Norwich Northern Distributor Road which would link the new-town to Norwich International Airport and the A47 road.

-The official website created by the sponsors of the project makes no mention of the Norwich Northern Distributor Road by name on their site.
-It does appear on 'masterplan' map, but this only shows it as a thin white line without any meaningful labels, leaves one of the junctions off the map and does not label the other junction.
-On the same map the A1151 to the west is labelled as Wroxham Road rather than as an A-road.
-The current road network may be suitable for the current volume of traffic, but problems and congestion may start to develop with the possible increase of a few thousand cars per day.

 Local campaigners said that relying on a "brand new dual carriageway" (the NDR) for the scheme would make it unsustainable.

-By contrast, Sandra Eastaugh, manager of the Greater Norwich Development Partnership (GNDP) said they were delighted with the decision and would bid for a share of the £60m local infrastructure fund to support the construction of the Norwich Northern Distributor Road which she said had an important part to play in improving the local public transport network and reducing dependence on private cars.